 Building a career vs. advancing freedom

 While on the broad topic of self-interest, I was intrigued by a post by Rob Jenkins, an associate professor of English at Georgia Perimeter College, and author of a book titled “Building a Career in America’s Community Colleges”.
-The thesis of the post, which is titled We Have to Protect Ourselves, is that “faculty members should be a bit more paranoid about social media“.
+The thesis of the post, which is entitled We Have to Protect Ourselves, is that “faculty members should be a bit more paranoid about social media“.
 Here’s why…

 Citing examples of cases where disciplinary action was brought to bear on academics for their public comments, Jenkins argues for a strict separation of ‘personal’ and ‘professional’ identities online.
 Some recommendations, such as not using university resources for personal blogging, and not listing blog posts as publications (!) are fairly sensible.
 Others, like the extract presented below, are perhaps more open to debate: